abbreviatedman/spellbound/data/quotes.md

 323
 00:18:07,680 --> 00:18:10,923
 Jesus, you don't understand how mind-blowing that is.
-It's just like...
+It's just like…

 324
 00:18:11,000 --> 00:18:12,604